cpusillo/outreach-email-disable/README.md

 which domains are used for cold emailing.

-Outreach does not have native functionality to block users from sending from specific domains so this app will periodically check and update mailboxes as needed.
+Outreach does not have native functionality to block users from sending from specific domains so this app will periodically check and update mailboxes as needed.# outreach-email-disable